 In 1861, keeper George V. Rickard found himself caught in a struggle for control of the lighthouse.
 The collector in Key West was loyal to the Union, while the collector at St. Marks sided with the Confederates.
 Rickard feigned allegiance to Union blockaders near the island, until their absence allowed him to flee the island.
 After crating up the Fresnel lens, Rickard absconded to Tampa with the lens and as many supplies as he could transport.

 The lighthouse soon fell under Union control and was reactivated using a makeshift light.
 After the war, a fourth-order lens was activated atop the tower on June 2, 1866, and on December 30, 1893, a fixed red sector was placed in the light.
 The red glass reduced the distance at which the light could be seen from seaward, so in 1896 a stronger third-order lens with two red sectors was installed in the lantern room.

 In 1898, during the Spanish-American War, Fort Dade was constructed on the island as part of a comprehensive coastal defense system.
 Named for the army commander, who along with his detachment was killed by Seminole Indians in 1835, the fort, along with Fort DeSoto on Mullet Island to the northeast, stood watch over the entrance to Tampa Bay.
 The fort was staffed during World War I as well, and by the time it was deactivated in 1923, a movie theater, bowling alley, tennis courts, and miles of brick roads had been constructed on the island.

-In November of 2008, a celebration was held on the island to commemorate the 150th birthday of Egmont Key Lighthouse.
+In November 2008, a celebration was held on the island to commemorate the 150th birthday of Egmont Key Lighthouse.
 In preparation for the event, the lighthouse received a new coat of paint thanks to the Tampa Bay Rough Riders and volunteers from the Coast Guard.
 A new plaque was unveiled at the base of the lighthouse during the festivities, and birthday cake was served to over 200 people.
 For the past several years, Christmas lights have been placed on the tower by volunteers from the Egmont Key Alliance to bring a little holiday cheer to the island.